2 California supermarkets closing after city orders pay hike - WTMJ

 A city statement characterized Kroger’s decision as “unfortunate for workers, shoppers and the company.”

+A $5-per-hour hazard pay wage increase was approved Tuesday by the Oakland City Council.
+In Los Angeles, the City Council voted to draft a similar ordinance.

+Last week, Santa Clara County supervisors voted to draft a $5-per-hour measure, which could come up for a vote next week.

-A similar hazard pay wage increase has been approved by the city of Montebello and is being considered in Los Angeles, Pomona, Oakland, San Jose and other San Francisco Bay Area cities.
+The Los Angeles suburb of Montebello previously approved a hazard pay measure and others are being considered in the L.A. suburb of Pomona and in San Jose and other San Francisco Bay Area cities.

 Last week, Santa Clara County supervisors voted to draft an ordinance for a $5 hourly raise for some essential workers, including grocery store workers.
 It could come up for a vote next week.